nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <td rowspan="2">RecipientType</td>
 <td rowspan="2">Indicates the type of recipient</td>
 <td>FA</td>
-<td>For Action - the recipient has been sent the payload for action.
-The action required by the recipient will be either explicit in the payload or there will be a business rule defined.</td>
+<td>For Action - the recipient has been sent the Payload for action.
+The action required by the recipient will be either explicit in the Payload or there will be a business rule defined.</td>
 </tr>
 <tr>
 <td>FI</td>
-<td>For Information - No Action is required by the recipient and they may process the payload as they see fit.</td>
+<td>For Information - No Action is required by the recipient and they may process the Payload as they see fit.</td>
 </tr>

 <tr>
 <td rowspan="4">Priority</td>
-<td rowspan="4">Indicates the priority that processing of the payload should be given by the recipient.<br>These codes are taken from the value set: <a href="https://fhir.nhs.uk/STU3/ValueSet/ITK-Priority-1">ITK-Priority-1</a><br>This value set is derived from the FHIR value set:<a href="http://hl7.org/fhir/ValueSet/request-priority">request-priority</a></td>
+<td rowspan="4">Indicates the priority that processing of the Payload should be given by the recipient.<br>These codes are taken from the value set: <a href="https://fhir.nhs.uk/STU3/ValueSet/ITK-Priority-1">ITK-Priority-1</a><br>This value set is derived from the FHIR value set:<a href="http://hl7.org/fhir/ValueSet/request-priority">request-priority</a></td>
 <td>routine</td>
 <td>The request has normal priority</td>
 </tr>